adambloebaum/Pitching-Biomechanics/README.md

 4. max torso rotational velocity
 5. rotational hip-shoulder separation at foot plant

-These were selected by determing Rsquared coefficients for each metric with pitch velocity.
+These were selected by determining Rsquared coefficients for each metric with pitch velocity.
 I chose only metrics that involved the speed or positioning achieved by the thrower due to their increased trainability compared to metrics like energy flow or joint moments which I deemed to be more of a product of "good" pitching mechanics.
 I also wanted to make sure my selections covered different areas of the throw: shoulder, torso, hips.

 Rsquared values:
 ('shoulder_horizontal_abduction_fp', 0.14310639482494072)

 ('max_shoulder_external_rotation', 0.11000169464538753)

 ('max_shoulder_internal_rotational_velo', 0.1057783536315822)

 ('max_torso_rotational_velo', 0.10245061616290904)

 ('rotation_hip_shoulder_separation_fp', 0.0967202287144392)

 A deep learning neural network is used to establish weight and bias for each of the four metrics.
 Mean absolute error is used to plot loss and over 200 epochs it is minimized to just under 2.5 mph.

 ![mse_loss_plot](https://user-images.githubusercontent.com/96801448/211247335-ddec7dcc-1641-4a3e-9682-f5c8ffdd4dda.png)